-The health benefits of intermittent fasting
+The health benefits of modified fasting

 Intermittent fasting – Not just for weight loss

 If you want to lose fat, improve metabolism, and experience other health benefits of modified fasting all without giving up your favorite foods, intermittent fasting might be for you!